sherwin-kwan/scheduler-api/README.md

 Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
 This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.

-Create a database with the command `CREATE DATABASE scheduler_development;`.
+Begin by creating 2 databases, one for development, one for testing.

-Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
+Create an `.env.test` and `.env.development` file, and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost